jamesflorentino/jquery.autoalign.js/README.md

 ### What is jquery.autoalign.js?
 a jQuery plugin that conveniently aligns the elements of your page automatically.
+Note: This plugin will not be continued due to a successor that's currently being developed.

 ### Basic implementation
 ```javascript